Insights and Advice for Enabling More Efficient and Sustainable Construction

 1) Construction Analytics

 This is possible with the support of professional BI software, which offers a centralized location to aggregate data from multiple sources and visualize it in interactive construction reports that anyone can access and understand.
 Plus, many processes once done manually, like a quantity takeoff or a bill of quantities, can now be automated, saving teams hours of work and significantly reducing the risks of manual errors.
+Construction analytics also make it possible to track sustainability metrics like embodied carbon, energy consumption and material reuse throughout the project lifespan.

 That being said, the benefits are not purely operational.
 From a teamwork perspective, implementing analytics can also be a significant driver of productivity.
 It is no secret that collaboration and communication in construction projects have always been a challenge.
-With project stakeholders working from different locations, it is common for communication barriers to bring bigger issues.
+With project stakeholders working from different locations, it is common for communication barriers to bring costly misunderstandings and errors.
 The proper construction analytics software can easily solve this issue by offering 24/7 access to real-time data in an online environment.
 This means anyone, regardless of device or location, can access and share the data with others to collaborate and communicate, ensuring everyone is working from a single source of truth.

 2) Artificial Intelligence